 Course description: This course is for students interested in concurrent and distributed systems, their description using high-level programming languages, and reasoning about their correctness and efficiency.
 Topics include communication paradigms and fundamentals, especially shared memory and message passing models; descriptions of well-known algorithms, which underlie today's most important distributed storage and concurrent processing applications; as well as methods for verification and optimization.

-Textbook: There is no required textbook for this course; relevant materials and references will be given as the course proceeds.
-Taking good notes will help you learn the course materials most efficiently.
+Textbook: There is no required textbook for this course; relevant materials and additional references will be given as the course proceeds.

 Course homepage: http://www.cs.stonybrook.edu/~liu/cse535